 - Ready to test

 QA engineer moves the task to Done or In progress.
 Deployment of ready code written by engineers happens firstly in the QA environment which is testing the environment for the app.

 QA engineers test the developed functionality and if necessary, software engineers polish everything to reach total excellence and ensure the feature works according to acceptance criteria in a bug-free way.

 What are sprints?

 The team can have a grooming stage which is to review the backlog and ensure prioritized issues are ready for the next sprint.
-Grooming sessions are designed for the team to clarify all things so that clients’ needs are known and there are no unexpected change requests.
-Change Request can be done only within the next sprint and it should be approved by a client.
-Only if an urgent need, then tasks can be substituted in the sprint.
+They need grooming sessions to clarify all things so that client’s needs are known and there are no unexpected change requests.
+Change Request can be done only within the next sprint and when client has approved it.
+Only if an urgent need, then we can substitute tasks in the sprint.
 Sprint lasts for one to three weeks.
-Each sprint ends with a releasable increment visible for a product owner.
+Each sprint ends with a releasable increment visible to a product owner.

-Want to know whether sprints are included in the KPIs for developers’ measurement?
+Are sprints included in the KPIs for developers’ measurement?